 7. Put oil (preferably sesame) in a frying pan and heat over medium heat.
 Add the gyoza (as many as can fit flat in your pan).
 Cook until the underside of the gyoza turn a golden brown.

-8. Then, add a tablespoon of water, cover the pan with a lid and let the gyoza soak up the water.
+8. Then, add a tablespoon of water, cover the pan with a lid and let the gyoza steam.
 Cooking is complete when all the water has evaporated.